 Recently, I found these pictures on my computer and realized I never did a post on this.
-I made no-sew curtains in my family room from some pretty blue and white patterned fabric* that I fell in love with.
-It really is easy to make your own curtains with the need for a sewing machine!
+I made no-sew curtains in my family room from some pretty blue and white patterned fabric that I fell in love with.
+It really is easy to make your own curtains without the need for a sewing machine!